Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Vermont
+• be a resident of Vermont and the town where you seek to register

 Virginia pre-registration rules